goessl/Matrix-MatrixGeneric/README.md

 class for mathematical usage with double values.
 The indices of the elements are zero indexed.

+This package also includes JMatrixPanel, which is an extension of JPanel and can display a matrix graphically.

 ## Usage

 The dimensions of both classes are imutable and must be known when calling